akshayranganath/akshayranganath.github.io/_posts/2016-12-1-Synthetic-Testing-with-Jenkins.md

 comment: true
 ---

+In this blog post, I try to outline how Jenkins can be leveraged to perform Synthetic testing by using command line tool called Siege for automating the tests.

 ## Why Jenkins?
 Jenkins is an excellent CI tool that has some really cool capabilities.
 One of the features I like is the sceduled build.
 It is very similar to a cron job.
 The place where it shines well is in managing the master/slave node execution.
 With Jenkins, you could designate an instance as the master and then enable it to run the different commands/processes on the slave nodes.
 This is the feature that helps in setting up synthentic tests.